+OPPORTUNITY

-OPPORTUNITY City of Bogata, Texas, located off Grayson Street, offers safe, afordable housing for elderly per-cons and handicapped or disabled
+The Housing Authority of the City of Bogata, Texas, located off Grayson Street, offers safe, affordable housing for elderly persons and handicapped or disabled office.
+If you wish, you may make an appointment by calling 903-632-5574.

-The Authority shall not, on acount of race, color, religion, sex. national origin, age or handicap deny any elderly or handicapped plicant the opportunity to make plication or lease a dwelliing nit suitable to the needs in its
+The Authority shall not, on ac count of race, color, religion, sex, national origin, age or handicar deny any elderly or handicapped applicant the opportunity to make application or lease a dwelliing unit suitable to the needs in its

-A waiting list is made up of applicants determined by the Housing Authority to be eligible.
-We partments have central heat and air conditioning.
-We furnish cookstove, refrigerator, water, sewer and trash pickup.
+A waiting list is made up of ap licants determined by the Hous ing Authority to be eligible.
+We have a community center.
+The partments have central heat and air conditioning.
+We furnish cookstove, refrigerator, water sewer and trash pickup.
+Applications are taken at the